kylerove/pediatricurologybook/_chapters/01-05_prenatal-diagnosis-of-urologic-anomalies-and-antenatal-surgery.md

 ## Introduction

 A second trimester comprehensive fetal anatomic survey has become standard prenatal care.
-Prenatal ultrasound detects 84.4--97% of all fetal urinary tract malformations and these anomalies may be detected as early as 12--14 weeks of gestation,{% cite bronshtein1990a corteville1991a --file 01-05 %} Prior to routine antenatal screening, symptomatic children with urologic abnormalities were detected after birth, presenting with such symptoms as urosepsis, pain, hematuria, a palpable mass or failure to thrive, often requiring surgical intervention.
+Prenatal ultrasound detects 84.4--97% of all fetal urinary tract malformations and these anomalies may be detected as early as 12--14 weeks of gestation.{% cite bronshtein1990a corteville1991a --file 01-05 %} Prior to routine antenatal screening, symptomatic children with urologic abnormalities were detected after birth, presenting with such symptoms as urosepsis, pain, hematuria, a palpable mass or failure to thrive, often requiring surgical intervention.
 The advent of routine prenatal ultrasonography has shifted the scope of pediatric urologic care from an interventional/surgical model to an antenatal counseling role.

 Antenatal hydronephrosis is seen in 1--5% of all pregnancies and represents the most frequent prenatal diagnosis.{% cite mallik2008a --file 01-05 %} The majority of these patients have mild renal pelvis dilation that spontaneously resolves; however, hydronephrosis may be secondary to obstruction of the urinary tract, which may or may not benefit from prenatal intervention.
 As such, a comprehensive knowledge of the pathophysiology of potential urinary tract malformations which may be detected via antenatal screening and their possible prenatal manifestations and intervention is required.